 The average amount of time it takes for pages to load per visit to the site or page

 Any user-defined action that results in the desired outcome.
 For example, a visitor makes a purchase or signs up for your email or newsletter

 Individual conversion rate: percentage of conversion completions by a visitor to the site

 Overall conversion rate: the percentage of all visitors to a site that completes a desired action

 The monetary value assigned to each conversion.
 Conversion value may be determined by the actual amount of a purchase or the actual or expected return on investment as calculated by the number of conversions in relation to the amount of money spent on the campaign.

 The number of visitors to a site that completed the desired action.
-For example, if there are 10 visitors to a site but only 7 sign up for your email list, the goal conversion is 7.
+For example, if there are ten visitors to a site but only seven sign up for your email list, the goal conversion is 7.